NDNewell/frontend-nanodegree-map-project/README.md

   via Magic Seaweed's surf report api for that particular location.

-* In addition to icons that convey specific info about the break, a live compass is rendered in order to display current wind and swell conditions
+* In addition to icons that convey specific info about the break, a live compass is rendered in order to display current wind and swell conditions.

-* By clicking the globe icon, the map is hidden or shown.

-* Clicking the star icon, displays/hides the user's favorite locations only.

-* Clicking the magnifying glass icon enables the user to make a search for a location by break name or break location.

-* Only the location frames whose related markers are visible on the map are shown.

 ###  Author